Quadrature amplitude modulation: Digital QAM

 Communication systems designed to achieve very high levels of spectral efficiency usually employ very dense QAM constellations.
 For example is ADSL technology for copper twisted pairs, whose constellation size goes up to 32768-QAM (in ADSL terminology this is referred to as bit-loading, or bit per tone, 32768-QAM being equivalent to 15 bits per tone).

 Ultra-high capacity microwave backhaul systems also use 1024-QAM.
-With 1024-QAM, adaptive coding and modulation (ACM) and XPIC, vendors can obtain gigabit capacity in a single 56 MHz channel.
+With 1024-QAM vendors can obtain gigabit capacity in a single 56 MHz channel.

 Interference and noise

 In moving to a higher order QAM constellation (higher data rate and mode) in hostile RF/microwave QAM application environments, such as in broadcasting or telecommunications, multipath interference typically increases.
 There is a spreading of the spots in the constellation, decreasing the separation between adjacent states, making it difficult for the receiver to decode the signal appropriately.
 In other words, there is reduced noise immunity.
 There are several test parameter measurements which help determine an optimal QAM mode for a specific operating environment.
 The following three are most significant: